 This grant programme aims to run 2-3 times per year until the available funding has been distributed.

 Grants can support work that develops the capacity, resilience or effectiveness of health and wellbeing sector organisations.
 Your project should have clear, lasting benefits for the health and well-being of people in the City of Bristol.
 Funding can be awarded to transform and strengthen local organisations themselves, or it can be for the development of activities/services that create lasting improvements in local health and wellbeing.
 We particularly welcome applications that demonstrate an awareness of how your project will fit with and improve the wider picture: for example, through filling gaps in services, piloting new approaches, making services more inclusive, exploring sustainable new income streams or achieving the goals of the One City Plan.

 Please note that applications that focus purely on the delivery of services may be considered a lower priority for this funding than those which focus on organisational development.

 However, we will also give priority to applications that meet the One City Goal for 2021 of supporting community assets (such as community centres and groups) to reduce social isolation and improve mental wellbeing, focusing particularly on communities with mental health inequalities.

 Who can apply?

 Voluntary, community, charity and social enterprise organisations based and working in the City of Bristol which seek to improve the health & wellbeing of people based in the City of Bristol, prioritising those which:

 - focus on prevention and early intervention

 - run activities supporting self-care

-- Support people with or at greater risk of developing long-term health conditions, or
+- support people with or at greater risk of developing long-term health conditions